Skip to content

 The French Skiing Season

-The French skiing season typically kicks off in late November running through until late April, which is when it tends to snow in France.
+The French skiing season typically kicks off in late November and runs through late April, which is when it tends to snow in France.

 Skiing in France in January

-January is, without a doubt, my favourite time to go skiing in France, especially as I’m still very much a beginner.
+January is, without a doubt, my favorite time to go skiing in France, especially as I’m still very much a beginner.
 The snow is more or less guaranteed, and it’s way more affordable.

 Why you’ll enjoy it